snakemake/snakemake-executor-plugin-slurm/docs/further.md

         mem_mb=14000
 ```

-Snakemake knows the `cpus_per_task`, similar to SLURM, as an alternative to `threads` Parameters in the `resources` section will take precedence.
+Snakemake knows the `cpus_per_task`, similar to SLURM, as an alternative to `threads`.
+Parameters in the `resources` section will take precedence.

 To avoid hard-coding resource parameters into your Snakefiles, it is advisable to create a cluster-specific workflow profile.
 This profile should be named `config.yaml` and placed in a directory named `profiles` relative to your workflow directory.
 You can then indicate this profile to Snakemake using the `--workflow-profile` profiles option.
 Here's an example of how the `config.yaml` file might look: